sharhar/Leopard-EM/docs/programs/constrained_search.md

 You must provide particle stacks for the constrained particle as well as the reference particle.
 The euler angles and locations are taken from the reference particle stack, and the mean and variance are taken from the constrained particle stack input, allowing us to accurately calculate a z-score.
 The extracted box size determines how many pixels will be searched over and is calculated as (extracted_size - original_size +1).
-Since we want as few cross-correlations as possible, this should be set as low as possible, ensuring that the particle can still be found within this range.
+Since we want as few cross-correlations as possible, the additional extracted pixels should be kept as low as possible while still allowing for variability in the (x, y) position.

 ```yaml
 particle_stack_reference: # This is from the reference particles